Does North or South America have the most prominent mountain range?

-- Q: Where do mountain ranges occur in relation to tectonic plates?
+- Where do mountain ranges occur in relation to tectonic plates?

 Step 8: Count the number of mountains that occur near each type of tectonic plate boundary (convergent, divergent, and transform).

-- Q: Which type of boundary (i.e., convergence, divergence, transform) has the most mountain ranges nearby?
+- Which type of boundary (i.e., convergence, divergence, transform) has the most mountain ranges nearby?

-The reason why this tectonic plate boundary type produces the most mountain ranges is because the greater relative velocity of converging tectonic plates colliding provides more energy for “piling up” mountains.
+The reason why this tectonic plate boundary type produces the most mountain ranges is that the greater relative velocity of converging tectonic plates colliding provides more energy for “piling up” mountains.